top of page

 Oct 318 min read

-When You Actually Need a Flood Risk Consultant (And How to Choose One)
+When You Actually Need a Flood Risk Assessment Consultant (And How to Choose One)

 Let's be honest – nobody wakes up excited about flood risk assessments.
 But if you're buying a property, planning a development, or your architect's just mentioned something about "fluvial flooding", you're probably realising this isn't something you can ignore.
 The question isn't really whether flood risk matters.
 It's whether you need a flood risk consultant to help you deal with it, or if there's a simpler route.
 Here's what you need to know.
 What Does a Flood Risk Consult